Compact object mergers: exploring uncertainties from stellar and binary evolution with SEVN: Discussion

 Concerning the merger efficiency, the variations due to differences in the assumed stellar model have an impact as large as that of binary evolution uncertainties \citep[e.g., efficiency of CE, supernova kicks; see, e.g.,][]{GiacobboKick,santoliquido2021,broekgaarden2022}.

 Interestingly, the models for which we find the largest discrepancies on the formation channel and merger efficiency (especially regarding the BNSs) with respect to the results of \bse{}-like codes are the ones with the most similar assumptions about binary evolution.
-For example, assuming the QCBSE stability criterion (Table~\ref{tab:qc}), we obtain a steep metallicity trend for the BNS merger efficiency rather than the almost flat profile usually found in works adopting \bse{}-like codes (Figure~\ref{fig:meffBNS}).
+For example, assuming the QCBSE stability criterion (Table~\ref{tab:qc}), we obtain a steep metallicity trend for the BNS merger efficiency rather than the almost flat profile usually found in works adopting \bse{}-like codes (Fig.~\ref{fig:meffBNS}).
 This implies that the main parameters describing binary evolution and the underlying stellar evolution models are highly correlated.
 Therefore, any attempt to constrain binary evolution parameters by comparing observations and population-synthesis results could be affected by a selection bias of the parameter space.

-Our results point out that the investigation of the systematics and uncertainties in stellar evolution are fundamental for the analysis of the properties BCOs and for the astrophysical interpretation of the results obtained by the LIGO--VIRGO--KAGRA collaboration.
+Our results point out that the investigation of the systematics and uncertainties in stellar evolution are fundamental for the analysis of the properties BCOs and for the astrophysical interpretation of the results obtained by the LVK.

-In this context, \sevn{} represents an unique tool to explore the parameter space.
+The \sevn{} code is designed to explore the parameter space.
 In fact, it allows to easily test different stellar evolution models using the same exact framework for binary evolution.
 In future works, we aim to exploit \sevn{} to make a more comprehensive comparison of the state-of-the-art stellar evolution models.